exalted/dotfiles/README.md

 CUPS
 ----

-Turn on the Mac's web interface for its CUPS server:
+Turn on the Mac’s web interface for its CUPS server:

 ```bash
 sudo cupsctl WebInterface=yes